Oxsomi/core3/docs/graphics_api.md

 To find a more modern way of rendering, check out the multi draw indirect section.

 This command is generalized with the `draw` command which takes the `Draw` struct which can issue both indexed an unindexed draw calls (with or without advanced usage).

+Primitive buffers should only deviate when necessary.
+Please try to combine multiple meshes into a single mesh as a suballocation.
+Example could be counting the vertices and indices, making sure the index type and vertex formats/bindings/attributes are the same and allocating only once.
+Then when issuing draw calls, the index and vertex offset can be used in the draw command.

+### TODO: setPrimitiveBuffers

 ### dispatch